palantirnet/butler/docs/LINTERS.md

 This document goes over the linting functionality included in Butler and how it can be ignored or extended for project use.

 ## Stylelint
 Butler runs stylelint as a PostCSS command that ensures that we are writing quality styles.
+Butler will automatically lint as it compiles.
+As a designer or developer, you will see warnings and errors in the Terminal as they are found by Butler.

 Default style lint configuration can be found at `butler/config/linters/stylelint.config.json`.
 It is based on a few defaults that we should be matching in our CSS.